shreshthmishra/Web-Dev-Bootcamp/README.md

 # Web-Dev-Bootcamp
-Some of the projects created as a beginner.
+Collection of some of the projects created as a beginner.